robolyst/osquant/content/papers/intro-to-black-scholes-and-hedging/index.md

 These risk measures (delta, gamma, theta, vega and rho) are all additive.
 This means that if you have a complex portfolio of call and put options at varying strikes and expiries (but the same stock) then you can sum together their Greeks to estimate the risks of the whole portfolio.

+<todo>Add example table of a portfolio.
+Can lift from the book.</todo>

 # Option hedging

 If you wanted to capture the value of an option you would have to buy or sell that option.
 As we've learned, an option's value changes with the stock price.
 Which means that buying or selling an option contract means you are exposed to the risk that the stock's price moves against you.